smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 =======================================

-A few weeks ago we had an interesting team discussion about how best to introduce changes to a system we maintain.
-The system is fairly complicated with a variety of moving pieces that collaborate together to form a complete solution.
-Each piece typically has a [single responsibility][srp] and is fairly specialized.
-We have also tried to limit the number of operations the overall system performs.
-This minimalist intent resulted in a more focused design targeting the current needs but included few extension points.
+A few weeks ago we had an interesting team discussion about how best to change the system we use to orchestrate updates and deployments for some of our products.
+The main activities are performed by a series of scripts that call other services or libraries to do additional work.
+Each piece that makes up the system specializes in a [single responsibility][srp].
+We have also tried to limit the number of operations the overall system performs to focus the design on our current needs.

+The services are primarily used to interact with our infrastructure and/or perform long running tasks.
+One service we have made, Machinator, is used to simplify the creation and deletion of virtual machines.
-In a few areas we decided to create small services to perform long running tasks or interact with other complex software.
-We tried to design the APIs for these services generically so that other implementers use the same contract in the future.
-We then use internal configuration for different options that could modify the service behaviour while still closely reflecting the implementation.
-Managing our configuration in this way hasn't all been a bed of roses but we will come back to that in a different post.
+It has a very generic API to abstract the underlying implementation and allow other implementers use the same contract in the future.

+We then use configuration in Machinator to modify what underlying hardware can be used to create new virtual machines.
+This aligns closely with the underlying hypervisor which simplified the code and is clearer for our operators.
+This has led to many internal settings that need to be configured which hasn't all been a bed of roses but we will come back to that in a different post.

-We were approached by another team who wanted to extend our system so that they could perform some of the operations differently.
-The new extensions would be logically similar to the existing pieces but different enough that it put new stress on our design and did not belong in the original components.
-Think Gala apples to Granny Smith apples instead of apples to oranges.
-Our challenge was to determine where in the system to make these changes.
+We were approached by another team who wanted to use a different virtualization platform and load balancer.
+The orchestration scripts already did these operations but only in very specific ways with and only with integrations we had implemented.
+This placed new stress on our design and these additions did not belong in the original components.
+Our challenge was to determine where in the system to make these changes without making future maintenance harder.

 Library, Service or Component?
 =======================================

-In talking to my boss, Craig, about the problem, we came up with three places we could swap in the new functionality.
-These three places were within a single library, a complete service or configuring a new component within an existing service.
+In talking to my boss, Craig, about the problem, we came up with three places where we could introduce the new functionality.
+These three places were as a standardized library, a similar service or configuring a new component within an existing service.
+In this way you could swap any one of these building blocks with existing functionality to change the behaviour of the workflow.

 <p class="center-image">
 	<img